malva-ot/nomo/nomo-id-structures.md

 ##### 1.4.1.1 Same

 This specification includes many descriptions of how two given structures or identifiers may evaluated to be the **same** or not.
+This concept is described throughout this specification as a binary operator called `same`, which has a left and right operand, and evaluates to true or false.

 ##### 1.4.1.2 Equivalent